Pdawg-bytes/hwnd-xamlpresenter-notepad/README.md

 This screenshot was taken in WinPE UWP, a project by me and a few other friends!

 # Buiilding
 To build the modified DLL, you must have C++ installed and UWP C++ (for C++/CX support).
-Make sure to use Visual Studio 2022 for best results!
+Also, the DLL needs to be built for x86.
+This is because the datatypes will overflow and cause a crash (a 64 bit int is being passed to a 32bit int in the hWnd) Make sure to use Visual Studio 2022 for best results!

 **Important:**
 Before you build though, you will need the internal WinMD file.
 This is provided in `/WinMD/Windows.UI.Xaml.Hosting.winmd`.
 This WinMD allows you to create the XAML presenter window.
 To add it into your `dllmain.cpp` file, do this: